 “I find the film to be transporting and absolutely flowing with sacredness.
 It is stunning to witness the energy of the spirits, the mountains and the sky all participating so actively in the film.
 To watch it is to not only witness the life and ceremony but to be part of it.”

-“I am a member of the School of Remembering and I was so touched and moved by your film.
+“I was so touched and moved by your film.
 It was truly profound to see the wisdomkeepers holding space for humanity.
 I truly felt the depth of their profound words and love for all.
 Hearing the Paqos speak was life changing.”